John Claudius Loudon

 “Any creation to be recognized as a work of art, must be such as can never be mistaken for a work of nature.”

-Loudon invented the term “arboretum” - a garden of trees designed for scientific and educational purposes.
-He also had some thoughts about the value of public green spaces or “breathing zones” in cities.
+Loudon invented the term "arboretum" - a garden of trees designed for scientific and educational purposes.
+He also considered the value of public green spaces or "breathing zones" in cities.

 Loudon married writer Jane Webb.
 Jane was indispensable to him.
-After an attack of rheumatic fever in 1806, Loudon suffered from reduced mobility in his limbs.
+Loudon suffered from reduced limb mobility after an attack of rheumatic fever in 1806.
 In 1825, his right arm had to be amputated at the shoulder without anesthesia.
 Around midnight on December 14, 1843, Loudon was dictating a book to his wife when he collapsed into her arms and died.
-The book was called, Self-instruction to Young Gardeners.
+The book was called Self-instruction to Young Gardeners.